 Liberal arts, nursing careers, business management, human services

-Air traffic control, American Indian studies, apparel technologies, biotechnology, cinema studies and production, community development, computer forensics, electroneurodiagnostic technology, global studies, homeland security, polysomnography, women's studies
+Air traffic control, American Indian studies, African diaspora studies, apparel technologies, biotechnology, cinema studies and production, community development, computer forensics, electroneurodiagnostic technology, global studies, homeland security, polysomnography, women's studies

 Minneapolis Community and Technical College has an open admissions policy.
 This means:

 - You can enroll if you have a high school diploma or a GED.
 Even without those, you may be admitted if you demonstrate potential for success in college.

 - You don’t have to take a standardized test to be admitted, and your high school grades and class rank are not considered.

 - After you are admitted, you will take a placement test.
 That will tell you if you need to take remedial or developmental courses, which will not count toward a degree, before you can take college-level courses.
 Many students need just one developmental course, often in math or English.
 If you have taken these subjects every year in high school, you are more likely to do well on the placement test.